Applications open August 10 and close September 7 at 11:59pm, central time. No late applications will be accepted.

 Sign up for our email list to receive updates about the program and receive event announcements.

-Based in Minneapolis–St. Paul, Minnesota, the program will offer funded fellowships to four emerging curators.
-Over the course of the nine-month fellowship, each participant will develop and produce an exhibition or curatorial project.
+Based in Minneapolis–St. Paul, Minnesota, the program will offer funded fellowships to three emerging curators.
+Over the course of the year-long fellowship (September 2020 – August 2021), each participant will develop and produce an exhibition or curatorial project.
 ECI will provide support for all aspects of project-planning and fellows will meet regularly with mentors, guest curators, and field professionals who will guide their learning through a collaborative educational model.

-As fellows develop their exhibitions, ECI will facilitate access to research resources in the Twin Cities including art libraries, collections, and exhibitions.
+As fellows develop their exhibitions or curatorial projects, ECI will facilitate access to research resources in the Twin Cities including art libraries, collections, and exhibitions.
 Fellows will fine-tune their ideas through writing and critical exchange.
-The program will culminate with each fellow producing and mounting an exhibition with a public talk.
+The program will culminate with each fellow producing and mounting an exhibition or curatorial project with a public talk.

-In addition to the fellowship program, ECI will host a series of public programs in 2019, which will provide opportunities for fellows and local audiences to engage in topics related to contemporary curatorial practice.
-The aim of these programs is to promote critical dialogue and exchange.
+In addition to the fellowship program, ECI also will aim to host a series of public programs in 2020-2021, which will provide opportunities for fellows and local audiences to engage in topics related to contemporary curatorial practice.
 All programs will be free and open to the public.
-Please check ECI’s events page and social media channels for updates on public programs.
+Please check ECI’s events page and social media channels for updates on future public programs.

 The program consists of a direct learning intensive for four Minnesota-based emerging curators and a suite of public programs on curatorial practice that are free and open to the public.